ls1intum/Artemis/docs/dev/guidelines/server.rst

 To reject unauthorized requests as early as possible, Artemis employs two solutions:

 #.
 Implicit pre- and post-authorization annotations:
-    #. ``EnforceRoleInResource`` (e.g. ``EnforceAtLeastInstructorInCourse``) annotations are responsible for blocking users with wrong or missing authorization roles without querying the database.
+    #. ``EnforceRoleInResource`` (e.g. ``EnforceAtLeastInstructorInCourse``) annotations are responsible for blocking users with *wrong or missing authorization roles* without querying the database.
     #.
 If necessary, these annotations check for access rights to individual resources within the database via light-weight queries.
     #.
 Currently we offer the following annotations: ``EnforceRoleInCourse`` and ``EnforceRoleInExercise``
 #.
 Explicit authorization checks (which operate in two steps):
     #. ``EnforceAtLeastRole`` (e.g. ``EnforceAtLeastInstructor``) annotations are responsible for blocking users with wrong or missing authorization roles without querying the database.
     #.
-The ``AuthorizationCheckService`` is responsible for checking access rights to individual resources by querying the database.
+The ``AuthorizationCheckService`` is responsible for checking access rights to individual resources by querying the database. *Important*: these checks have to be performed explicitly.

 Because the first solution (Implicit pre- and post-authorization) increases maintainability and is faster in most cases, always annotate your REST endpoints with the corresponding ``EnforceRoleInResource`` annotation.
 Always use the annotation for the minimum role that has access.